Coverage Policy Manual

 As of September 2019, the American Academy of Neurology has made no recommendations regarding the use of biofeedback for multiple sclerosis, Bell palsy, or orthostatic hypotension due to spinal cord injury.

-Ambrosini et al published an RCT on the effect of visual biofeedback on gait and walking ability in patients who have had a first-time stroke (Ambrosini, 2020).
+Ambrosini and colleagues published an RCT on the effect of visual biofeedback on gait and walking ability in patients who have had a first-time stroke (Ambrosini, 2020).
 Patients were randomized to receive 20 minutes of visual biofeedback training and 70 minutes of usual rehabilitation care (n=34) or 90 minutes of usual rehabilitation care (n=34).
 Groups experienced similar improvements in gait speed, 6-minute walking test, Functional Independence Measure scores, and Berg Balance Test scores, with no significant differences between groups observed.
 Outcomes were reported at the end of 6 weeks of treatment; although follow-up was attempted at 6 months, over half of the patients were unavailable for follow-up assessments, so longer term effects of biofeedback training could not be assessed.

-Ghanbari Ghoshchi et al published an RCT on the effects of technological rehabilitation (using audio or visual biofeedback) on activities of daily living and return to work among 48 patients who have had a stroke (Ghanbari Ghoshchi, 2020).
+Ghanbari Ghoshchi and others published an RCT on the effects of technological rehabilitation (using audio or visual biofeedback) on activities of daily living and return to work among 48 patients who have had a stroke (Ghanbari Ghoshchi, 2020).
 All patients attended 3 rehabilitation sessions per day on 3 days per week for 1 month; each session was 40 minutes in length.
 Patients randomized to the technological rehabilitation group had 400 minutes of audio or visual biofeedback training included in their rehabilitation sessions.
 Ability to perform activities of daily living was measured using the modified Barthel Index.
 No significant between-group differences were observed 6 months after therapy was completed.
 Return to work may have been influenced by other factors, including patient age, economic status, and previous occupation.

 CPT/HCPCS: